Boston College vs. Florida State NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Boston College has combined with its opponents to put up more than 54 points in three of nine games this season.
+- Boston College has combined with its opponents to score more than 54 points in three of nine games this season.

-- Florida State's games have gone over 54 points in six of 10 chances this season.
+- Florida State has combined with its opponents to score more than 54 points in six of 10 games this season.

-- The combined points per game average of the two teams, 54.7, is 0.7 points more than Saturday's over/under.
+- The two teams combine to score 54.7 points per game, 0.7 more than the over/under in this contest.

-- The 47 combined points per game that these two squads have allowed this season are 7.0 fewer than the 54 total in this contest.
+- These two squads combine to surrender 47 points per game, 7.0 fewer than this contest's over/under.

 - The average total in Eagles games this season is 53.6, 0.4 points fewer than Saturday's over/under of 54 .